DCC-EX/dcc-ex.github.io/docs/Automation/EX-RAIL intro.rst

--  DCC++EX allows for sensors that are LOW-on or HIGH-on, this is particularly important for IR sensors that have been converted to detect by broken beam, rather than reflection.
+-  DCC++EX allows for sensors that are LOW-on or HIGH-on, this is particularly important for IR sensors that have been converted to detect by broken beam, rather than reflection. @KEBBIN This is TODO!!!

 -  Magnetic/Hall sensors work for some layouts but beware of how you detect the back end of a train approching the buffers in a siding,